Shortly before a survivor testifies in court, she can come in to meet with a HELP Justice Services counsellor.

-The HELP counsellor can work with you to understand how best to prepare yourself to give evidence in court.
-Working out a strategy to help you stay calm and focused while giving evidence is helpful. f you need to take a break at any time, let the Judge know t is important that you clearly understand the questions so do not rush to answer themsk the Judge to clarify any confusing questions.
+If you need to take a break at any time, let the Judge know; it is important that you clearly understand the questions so do not rush to answer them; and ask the Judge to clarify any confusing questions.

 There are people involved in the trial that you will meet beforehand:

 You should know the officer in charge quite well by the time you get to the trial date.

 It is important that you feel free to call them if you have any questions.

 Reviewing your statement with the officer in charge is an important part of your preparation.
 The HELP Justice Services counsellor can be present at this meeting to help support you through the process.

 You can meet with the prosecuting lawyer before the trial so that they can answer any questions and help you get ready to be a witness.